EmbeddedSystemClass/New-GPS-Additions/README.md

 # New-GPS-Additions
 crazyflie 1.0/2.0

+Date 2016.07.08

+>>>>Branch gtgps-7 - This commit contains the latest updates involving changes to function compassGyroBias() in compass.c.
+Gyro->yaw drift compensation has been enabled using CFLAGS += -DGYRO_MAG_FUSION_ENABLE in config.mk.
+The code computing drift correction in function ompassGyroBias() has been simplified and appears more robust than the previous implementation.

 Date 2016.07.07

 >>>>Branch gtgps-7 - This commit contains the latest updates involving changes to function compassGyroBias() in compass.c.
 Gyro bias